gboisse/gboisse.github.io/content/posts/02-volume-shadows/index.md

 </div>
 <br/>
-The idea is pretty straightforward, simply turn the particles into a 3D density field that we then use to raymarch towards the light just as we would in a regular raytracer.
+The idea is pretty straightforward, simply turn the particles into a 3D density field that we then use to raymarch towards the light just as you would in a regular raytracer.

 ### Building the volume